Mdrafi4632/soccer-recruitment-system/README.md

 ## Overview

-This project builds a data-driven soccer recruitment system that uses machine learning to identify **undervalued players** — talent whose on-field performance suggests they are worth more than their current market value.
-It is a "Moneyball for soccer" approach.
+This project builds a data-driven soccer recruitment system that uses machine learning to identify **undervalued players** whose on-field performance suggests they are worth more than their current market value.

 The system performs three main tasks: